darelovesdata/ecommerce-market-analytics/docs/TECHNICAL_APPROACH.md

 **Documentation Standards:**

-- Every metric has documented calculation
+- Every metric has a documented calculation
 - Source of truth identified for each dimension
 - Refresh schedule and latency expectations documented
 - Known limitations and assumptions listed